Norky101/RESTAURANT-REVIEW-INTERACTIVE-DATA-MAP/README.md

 Pandas library was used to read the database file.
 Jupyter Notebook was used for streamlining code and the efficiency of testing it.

-**Some of the challenges you faced and features you hope to implement in the future.**
+**Features you hope to implement in the future.**

-The whole thing was a challenge as I am currently only passively self-taught as I have not taken any CS classes yet in school.
-Secondly, I want to turn this program into a website where anyone can upload their forgotten pictures and find out where they were taken.
+I want to turn this program into a website where anyone can upload their forgotten pictures and find out where they were taken.

 Hopefully you find some use and joy out of this project!